Printing Terms

 Gravure

-a printing process that uses intaglio, or recessed, image carriers.
+A printing process that uses intaglio, or recessed, image carriers.
 The image carrier, which is flat or cylindrical, moves through an ink pool.
 A blade scrapes excess ink off the plane of the plate, leaving ink in the recessed wells.
 A second cylinder presses the paper onto the plates, where it picks up ink from the wells.
 The high speed of gravure presses and the durability of the metal intaglio plates make gravure an economical printing method suitable for large print runs (more than two million copies).
-See also intaglio, plate, printing methods
+See also intaglio, plate, printing methods.

 Greek